nios-students/docs/wiki/Exams-Assignments.md

 #### TMA (Tutor Marked Assignment)

-TMA is crucial for students as it carries 20% weightage of your theory paper [See this sebject wise marks](https://drive.google.com/) It is uploaded online on the [NIOS portal](https://sdmis.nios.ac.in/auth) only.
+TMA is crucial for students as it carries 20% weightage of your theory paper [See this sebject wise marks](https://drive.google.com/) It is uploaded online on the [portal](https://sdmis.nios.ac.in/auth) only.
 TMA for vocational subjects **does not exist** (e.g., Data Entry-632).
 TMA is just Q&A they will ask you questions, and you are supposed to write the answers, take pictures, make a PDF file, and then upload them online.
 [For details on how to make TMA](https://nios-students.pages.dev/wiki/Guidelines).
 TMA is only applicable for learners admitted under **stream 1 of NIOS.
 No TMA for other streams**

 **Dates of TMA:**